harryodell/PfSS/README.md

 For this assignment, it was required that we build a simple ABM, following on from an example provided in the course practicals.
 Additional and original contributions have been added including:

 * The introduction of wolves to the model
+* The addition of an infant class that inherits an Agents behaviour
 * Providing the user with system arguments to initialize model parameters
 * Inclusion of stopping conditions
 * Removal of agents list as a constructor method to increase model efficiency